 How long will it take to make a pension withdrawal?

 When you finally decide to withdraw your pension, you‘ll need to make the request with your pension provider.
-Some providers may have different times to deposit the money in your bank account, though you can typically expect to wait around seven working days for your request to be processed.
+Some pension providers may have different times to deposit the money in your bank account, though you can typically expect to wait around seven working days for your request to be processed.

 If you want to set up regular income payments, however, you may be facing a slightly longer period of time before your request can be set up – this is typically around 18 working days.